 There is quite literally a fall-themed recipe for every single one of your favorite cocktails, but if you really want to lean into the season, include whiskey, bourbon, sangria, brandy, etc. Hot Toddy or mulled cider anyone?

-9. Colored Suits
+9. Colored or Patterned Suits

 Why let the wedding dress be the only pop of color when you can wear a colorful suit too?
 Though they may require a bit of research to find, there are suits in mustard, burgundy, brown, and orange that would match the rest of your decor flawlessly.
 And the best part about these suits is that they are universally flattering on every skin tone, so you can rock the color confidentially.